-106 - Protecting LGBT Older Adults: Considerations for Safety, Health, Autonomy and Guardianship
+106 - Protecting LGBT Older Adults: Considerations for Safety, Health, Autonomy and Guardianship Room: Wright A - 4th Floor

 J.J.
-Mesko-Kimmich, M.Ed., LPC, Volunteer Guardian Program/NGA Board of Directors ble to and understood by all participants.
-Teaching people about NGA Standards of Practice and organizational advocacy.
-We will edu-The workshop includes ploitation and abuse with dignity and respect.
+Mesko-Kimmich, M.Ed., LPC, Volunteer Guardian Program/NGA Board of Directors recognizing, reporting and responding to abuse will empower and cate and reinforce that LGBT adults deserve to live a life free of ex-The workshop includes ploitation and abuse with dignity and respect.